silasjoisten/silasjoisten/README.md

 I actively contribute to Open Source projects, focusing on PHP and Symfony.
 I’m passionate about creating reusable, scalable solutions and engaging with the community.
 Some of my key contributions include:

+- **[Storyblok Bundle](https://github.com/sensiolabs-de/storyblok-bundle)**: Building and maintaining a Symfony Bundle for interacting with the Storyblok API.
-- **[Storyblok PHP SDK](https://github.com/storyblok/storyblok-php-sdk)**: Building and maintaining a PHP library for interacting with the Storyblok API.
+- **[Storyblok API lib](https://github.com/sensiolabs-de/storyblok-api)**: Building and maintaining a PHP library for interacting with the Storyblok API.
 - **Symfony Plugins and Bundles**: Developing and maintaining various Symfony bundles to improve the developer experience and extend the framework’s capabilities.
 - **Community Engagement**: Regularly participating in code reviews, discussions, and contributing to the evolution of the PHP and Symfony communities.